-As a result of the Company's net operating loss carryforwards as of December 31, 2023, the Company does not expect to pay income tax, including in connection with its income tax provision for the year ended December 31, 2023.
-As of December 31, 2023, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$720.7 million and \$3.3 billion, respectively, which will begin to expire in 2028 for federal purposes and in 2024 for state purposes.
-In addition, federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 total \$2.0 billion and \$357.1 million, respectively, and have indefinite carryover periods and do not expire.
+As a result of the Company's net operating loss carryforwards as of December 31, 2024, the Company does not expect to pay income tax, including in connection with its income tax provision for the year ended December 31, 2024.
+As of December 31, 2024, the Company had net operating loss carryforwards for federal, state, and foreign income tax purposes of approximately \$720.7 million, \$3.3 billion, and \$459.9 million, respectively, which will begin to expire in 2028 for federal purposes, in 2025 for state purposes, and in 2031 for foreign purposes.
+In addition, federal and certain state net operating loss carryforwards generated in tax years beginning after December 31, 2017 total \$2.0 billion and \$334.4 million, respectively, and have indefinite carryover periods and do not expire.